Code-Institute-Submissions/DublinSwords-TODO_LIST_NovREsub/README.md

    * Click the 'Fork' button at the top right of the page.
 A forked copy of the repository will appear in your Repositories page.
 # Credits

-  * [Dennis Ivy 'Django To Do List App With User Registration & Login'](https://www.youtube.com/watch?v=llbtoQTt4qw&t=68s) was useful for full CRUD functionality application.
+  * [Dennis Ivy 'Django To Do List App With User Registration & Login'](https://www.youtube.com/watch?v=llbtoQTt4qw&t=68s) used his code for above application
   * The following tutorials were useful for automated testing:
    * [Django Testing](https://www.youtube.com/watch?v=GBgRMdjAx_c)
    * [Automated Tests - Day 6 - Django Bootcamp](https://www.youtube.com/watch?v=5E_xLmQXOZg)
    * This series: [Django Testing Tutorial - What Is Testing? #1](https://www.youtube.com/watch?v=qwypH3YvMKc)
+   * [Readme File](https://github.com/siobhanlgorman/favoureats)- took as example of Readme File and copied.

 # Acknowledgements
   ### There would have been no submission without the following people: